Santiago

 Gender

-Santiago is 12 years old and lives in Ecuador.
+Dana is 15 years old and lives in Haiti.

 Compassion’s ministry is focused on what we call holistic child development.
 This means developing children in all the different aspects of their lives—their minds, bodies and relationships—while giving them the opportunity to hear about and experience the love of Jesus from caring local church staff and volunteers.